johnxu21/johnxu21.github.io/teaching/CS472/project/Presentations/presentations.md

 We will have <b>strictly <=16 minutes</b> for the presentation and <b>utmost 9 minutes</b> of feedback session.

-Members from other teams are encouraged to attend and give feedback towards improving a team's presentation.
+Members from other teams (at least 5) are expected to attend and give feedback towards improving a team's presentation.
 In the final presentation, I expect <b> all team members </b> to present a section of the team project.
 Try this out during the trial to practice.
 All teams have exciting projects; please listen, learn and give feedback.
 Those presenting earlier, please give back the